School Accident Claims Guide

 A picture of a school with trees and a small play area in front.

-You’ll need to be able to prove that the school breached their duty of care towards you or your child.
+You’ll need to be able to prove that the school breached the legal duty they owed you or your child.
 We can tell you how you can do this and whether or not your claim is valid.

 Speak with us directly to find out more about school negligence cases.
-We could connect you with a personal injury solicitor from our panel if we think your child could be owed compensation.
+We could put you in touch with a personal injury lawyer from our panel if we think your child could be owed compensation.
 You can reach us in a number of ways.

 1. What Are School Accident Claims?